Classification of irreducible integrable representations of loop toroidal Lie algebras: Introduction

 \section{Introduction}

 The importance of toroidal Lie algebras are well known in the theory of both mathematics and physics.
-Toroidal Lie algebra can be viewed as a universal central extension of the multiloop algebra $\mathfrak{\dot g} \otimes A_{n+1}$, where $\mathfrak{\dot g}$ is a finite dimensional simple Lie algebra over $\mathbb C$ and $A_{n+1}= \mathbb{C}[t_0^{\pm 1}, t_1^{\pm 1},...,t_n^{\pm 1}]$ be the laurent polynomial ring over $\mathbb C$ in $n+1$ commuting variables, see \cite{1,15,16,18}.
-Representations of toroidal Lie algebras are also well studied, see \cite {1,5,9,21}.
-For example, the study of irreducible modules for toroidal Lie algebras with finite dimensional weight spaces reduces to the study of irreducible modules for loop affine Lie algebras, see \cite {5}.
-Moreover , now a days several authors have studied the representations of loop algebras for finite dimensional simple Lie algebras \cite{10}, Kac-Moody algebras \cite{19}, Virasoro algebras \cite{20}.
-In the current paper we will study the representations of loop toroidal Lie algebras.\\
+Toroidal Lie algebra can be viewed as a universal central extension of the multiloop algebra $\mathfrak{\dot g} \otimes A_{n+1}$, where $\mathfrak{\dot g}$ is a finite dimensional simple Lie algebra over $\mathbb C$ and $A_{n+1}= \mathbb{C}[t_0^{\pm 1}, t_1^{\pm 1},...,t_n^{\pm 1}]$ be the laurent polynomial ring over $\mathbb C$ in $n+1$ commuting variables $t_0, t_1,...,t_n,$ for reference see \cite{1,15,16,18}.
+Representations of toroidal Lie algebras have been well studied in \cite {1,5,8,21}.
+For instance, in \cite{5} the study of irreducible modules for toroidal Lie algebras with finite dimensional weight spaces reduces to the study of irreducible modules for loop affine Lie algebras.
+Moreover currently mathematicians are showing interest to study loop algebras of some well known Lie algebras.
+For example, representations of loop algebras for finite dimensional simple Lie algebras has been studied in \cite{7,10}, reprentation for loop of Kac-Moody algebras in \cite{2,19} and loop of Virasoro algebras in \cite{20}.
+In the current paper we study irreducible integrable representations of loop toroidal Lie algebras with finite dimensional weight spaces, when a part of the center acts non-trivially and trivially on modules. \\